CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 .. function:: FROM_UNIXTIME ( unix_timestamp[, format] )

-    The **FROM_UNIXTIME** function returns the date and time in the format of 'YYYY-MM-DD HH:MI:SS.'
-You can specify **INTEGER** type that corresponds to the UNIX timestamp; the value is returned in **VARCHAR** type and is displayed in the current time zone.
+    The **FROM_UNIXTIME** function returns the string of the specified format in **VARCHAR** type if the argument *format* is specified; if the argument *format* is omitted, it returns a value of **TIMESTAMP** type.
+Specify the arguement *unix_timestamp* as an **INTEGER** type that corresponds to the UNIX timestamp.
+The returned value is displayed in the current time zone.

-    It displays the result according to the format that you specified, and the time *format* format follows the Date/Time Format 2 table of :func:`DATE_FORMAT`.
+    It displays the result according to the format that you specified, and the date/time format, *format* follows the Date/Time Format 2 table of :func:`DATE_FORMAT`.

-    The relationship is not one of one-to-one correspondence between **TIMESTAMP** and UNIX timestamp so if you use :func:`UNIX_TIMESTAMP` or **FROM_UNIXTIME** function, partial value could be lost.
+    The relation is not one of one-to-one correspondence between **TIMESTAMP** and UNIX timestamp so if you use :func:`UNIX_TIMESTAMP` or **FROM_UNIXTIME** function, partial value could be lost.
 For details, see :func:`UNIX_TIMESTAMP`.

     0 is not allowed in the argument value corresponding to year, month, and day; however, if 0 is inputted in every argument value corresponding to date and time, string where 0 is specified for every date and time value is returned.
 Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property (see :ref:`jdbc-connection-conf` for details).

     :param unix_timestamp: Positive integer
-    :param format: 시간 형식. : Time format.
+    :param format: Time format.
 Follows the date/time format of the :func:`DATE_FORMAT`.
-    :rtype: STRING
+    :rtype: STRING, INT

 .. code-block:: sql